College of Art and Design Dean Richard Zauft announced a new identity mark for Lesley’s art and design school, developed by students and faculty.

 Lesley University’s College of Art and Design was founded in 1912 as the School of Practical Art, one of the nation’s first private studio schools.
 Renamed the Art Institute of Boston in 1967, it established itself as a non-profit school of art and design by adding programs in fine art, design, illustration and photography.
 The school merged with Lesley University in 1998, and it was renamed the Lesley University College of Art and Design in 2013.

-The school offers Masters of Fine Arts programs in visual arts and photography & integrated media, and eight Bachelor of Fine Arts Programs in animation and motion media, digital filmmaking, fine art, graphic design, illustration, interactive design, interdisciplinary studies and photography.
+The school offers Masters of Fine Arts programs in visual arts and photography & integrated media, and eight Bachelor of Fine Arts Programs in animation and motion media, digital filmmaking, fine art, graphic design, illustration, interactive design, and photography.